Frank-Pham/IVAR_Basketball_Blog/content/posts/development.md

 ### Initial Prototype

 One of the main restrictions during the development of the initial prototype for the locomotion technique was how the players movement is restricted due to the confined space, in which the player is situated in contrarily to the open court in basketball.
-Thus running up and down your room wasn’t an feasible option, so the first step is to keep the locomotion mechanics simple & straightforward: the way and the direction you dribble the ball dictates the players movement within the virtual space.
+Thus running up and down your room wasn’t an feasible option, so i kept the locomotion mechanics simple & straightforward: the way and the direction you dribble the ball dictates the players movement within the virtual space without the need to use your legs.
 Hence a forward dribble propels the player forward.
 In the initial prototype a downward motion (y-Axis) translates to a instant movement/teleportation:

 ```csharp
   private void MovePlayer()